 - Do some or all of your work from home?

-- Rearrange your work space so equipment (printer, telephone, etc.) is easily reachable to reduce unnecessary energy spend
+- Rearrange your work space so equipment (e.g., printer, telephone) is easily reachable, thereby reducing unnecessary energy spend?

-- Move to a different work station? (e.g. closer to the restroom, or further away from the cafeteria to avoid food smells that make you nauseated)
+- Move to a different work station (e.g., closer to the restroom or farther away from the cafeteria, to avoid food smells that make you nauseated)?

 - Change to working an open role that you are qualified for?